 In Denmark, lawyers are subject to a duty of confidentiality.73 For this reason, lawyers are generally excluded from giving evidence on matters that have come to their knowledge in the course of their professional activities.74 Nor are lawyers generally required to produce any documents that have come into their possession in the course of their professional activities.75

 The court may order a lawyer to give evidence or produce documents in his or her possession if this is deemed to be of crucial importance to the outcome of the case and if justified by the nature of the case and its significance to the party in question or society as such.76

 Lawyers' duty of confidentiality may also be subject to specific statutory basis.77 By way of example, lawyers are required under the provisions of the AML Act to report any suspicions of money laundering.78 The duty to report does not apply to information received in the course of or in connection with a lawsuit.79

 i Conflict of law and choice of law in fraud claims

 In disputes concerning contractual obligations, Denmark is bound by the 1980 Rome Convention on the law applicable to contractual obligations,80 which generally applies to all contracts.
 Denmark is not bound by the Rome I Regulation or the Rome II Regulation (on non-contractual obligations) due to the Danish EU opt-out with respect to the area of justice and home affairs.

-Choice of law regarding contracts for the sale of goods is regulated in the 1955 Convention on the Law Applicable to International Sale of Goods and the United Nations Convention on Contracts for the International Sale of Goods.
+Choice of law regarding contracts for sale of goods is regulated in the 1955 Convention on the Law Applicable to International Sale of Goods and the United Nations Convention on Contracts for the International Sale of Goods.

 Choice of law in tort is based on jurisprudence.
-Generally, the Danish courts follow the principle of lex loci delecti (place of injury), but may derogate from this principle when deciding upon which rules to apply to the merits of the dispute.81
+Generally, the Danish courts follow the principle of lex loci delecti (place of injury), but may derogate from this principle when deciding upon which rules apply to the merits of the dispute.81

 ii Collection of evidence in support of proceedings abroad